Wheatley Hill Parish Council owns and manages the allotment site located at the top of Quilstyle Road, Wheatley Hill.

-The site has 22 allotments and stable blocks.
+The site has 22 allotments.

 The site is very popular and there is currently a waiting list.
 To be eligible to rent a plot you must be a resident in the Parish of Wheatley Hill.

 You can apply for an allotment by downloading and returning the application form Allotment Application Form (Sept 21).